 Some stents may only be needed for a short time.
 Most stents will need to be removed with a second surgery.
 Some stents can be removed at home or in the doctor's office by pulling on the string that was attached.
 The doctor will let you know when this stent can be removed.

 Long-term stents will need to be replaced within 3 to 6 months.

 It is important to check your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor:

-- Signs of urinary tract infection, including fever, pain during urination, general feeling unwell
+- Signs of urinary tract infection, including fever, pain during urination, generally feeling unwell

-- Pain that doesn’t go away with the pain medications you’ve been given
+- Pain that doesn’t go away with the pain medicines you’ve been given

 - The stent comes out on its own